Mindgreppers/lifemaker_web/content/_index.md

 menu: main
 weight: -270
 ---
+#### Do you ever think so?
+**Who am I as a human?** What is reality?
+Where am I?
+Where am I headed?
+How have we arrived here and where are we going? **What is the highest pursuit of every human including me, if not Shubh (happiness, contentment, peace and bliss)?** In my happiness is everyone's happiness or in everyone's happiness lies mine?
+Whatever we are doing, is it really fulfilling us?
+Am I fulfilled? **Am I doing things happily or in order to be happy?
+What about my family?** Why is society broken and families are breaking apart?

+What good am I doing for the Earth and environment? **If I really love my children and their children to be, then what am I doing for giving them better air, water, earth and society than what I got?** Does a big bank account, comfort of the body, loss of another, gossip, comparison, competition, social show off etc. give my family any resolution or happiness?
+Or is it holistic understanding of Life, confidence in each other and mutual fulfillment in relationships? **Is happiness from the body or the mind?** _Who am I as human?
+What is Existence as co-existence?
+What is the right way to live?
+Are we living like a flock of sheep, instead of humans who have creativity and freedom of action?
+How can I and my family be own masters and knowers of existence, instead of being blind followers?_

+**Where does the power of positive change lie?
+In the existing system, businessmen, relegions, governments or some other external agent or agency with superpowers, or does it lie within my family including me?**
+Read more about such questions [here](/post/think-on-these-lines)

+#### We also think on these lines.
+If such thoughts intrigue you, please contact us through the [lifeline](/lifeline).
+We will be happy to help you be clearer, and to also learn from you.

+#### The solution - Evolution of human consciousness (the final frontier)
 The intention of Lifemaker is to unite families across the Earth as an undivided society in Universal orderliness, by the thread of shared understanding of Universal Values, Life (Self as human) and Existence (as Co-existence).
-We wish to see every human family and humanity reach the pinnacle of consciousness evolution, where we witness a never ending tradition of Shubh (happiness, contentment, peace and bliss) in co-existence on Earth.
+We wish to see every human family and humanity reach the climax of consciousness evolution, where we witness a never ending tradition of Shubh (happiness, contentment, peace and bliss) in co-existence on Earth - within ourselves and in society.
+We wish to make the saints, prophets, messiahs, philosophers, scientists and all our ancestors proud.

 **The five point working model of universal orderliness** covers: